keyboardshi/keyboardshi.github.io/index.md

 Mahalo and hope to see you there!

-### Meetup Etiquette and Additional Notes
+## Meetup Etiquette and Additional Notes

  - Check for permission before handling any keyboards on display!
-We will be providing index cards to include this info for displays.
+We will be providing index cards for the owners to indicate this per keyboard.
  - Remember to keep your hands clean before touching any displays and refrain from eating/drinking near them.
  - This is NOT a for-profit event.
-Attendance is free to the public.
+Attendance is free to the public and there are no fees to participate in any giveaways.
  - Any sales/purchases/trades are at your own risk and discretion.
 Keyboards Hawaii is not responsible for these transactions.
  - Lastly, we do not own the venue.
 Please treat the premises with respect and clean up after yourselves.
-Thank you!
+The meeting room rental fees are at the expense of our organizers' pockets.
+Thank you for your cooperation!

-### Venue Details
+## Venue Details

 If you are being dropped off, you can conveniently pull into the dropoff/pickup area right off of South St. Meeting Room B will be right in front of you.